Liberty (advocacy group): The Deepcut inquests

-Liberty represents the families of three of four young soldiers who died of gunshot wounds at Deepcut army barracks between 1995 and 2002 – Cheryl James, Sean Benton and James Collinson.
+Liberty represented the families of three of the four young soldiers who died of gunshot wounds at Deepcut army barracks between 1995 and 2002 – Cheryl James, Sean Benton and James Collinson.
 Liberty used the Human Rights Act to compel Surrey Police to disclose evidence about the deaths to the families, which they were then able to use to apply for fresh inquests.

 The second inquest into the death of Cheryl James took place at Woking Coroner's Court from January to April 2016.
 On 3 June 2016, Coroner Brian Barker QC recorded a verdict of suicide, delivering a narrative verdict that strongly condemned the culture at Deepcut.
 Following the verdict, Liberty called for reform to tackle the "pervasive sexualised culture" in the Armed Forces.

-The second inquest into the death of Sean Benton also took place from January to June 2018, also in Woking.
-On 18 July 2018, Coroner Peter Rook QC also recorded a verdict of suicide and again strongly criticised failings at Deepcut and in the Surrey Police investigation.
+The second inquest into the death of Sean Benton took place from January to June 2018, in Woking.
+On 18 July 2018, Coroner Peter Rook QC recorded a verdict of suicide and again strongly criticised failings at Deepcut and in the Surrey Police investigation.
 Following the verdict, Liberty and Sean's family called for all serious crimes within the Armed Forces to be investigated by the civilian police, rather than the Royal Military Police.